-Sales must succeed in spite of it all.
+Sales work to succeed despite it all.

-They must, in one way or another, generate their own sales leads and meet their revenue and targets with little marketing support.
+In fact, they must generate their own sales leads and meet their revenue and targets with little marketing support.

-Ideally, marketing should say to sales: “We get the leads, you get the sales.”
+Ideally, marketing should say to sales: “We get the leads.
+You get the sales.”

 10 tips for salespeople who do lead generation